-With the opioid epidemic upon us, doctors and other care providers face the constant dilemma between treating patients by their ethical standards and abiding by the ever-tightening guidelines set by regulating bodies such as the Drug Enforcement Agency (DEA).
-Even with the best intentions, dose reduction and changes can lead patients to desperation, even suicide.
-In 2016, 12,101 people in the United States died from unintentional drug overdoses involving prescription opioids, this does not differentiate those who succumbed to polypharmacy.
+It is a known fact that the opioid epidemic is upon us.
+Doctors and other care providers face the constant dilemma between treating patients by their ethical standards and abiding by the ever-tightening guidelines set by regulating bodies such as the Drug Enforcement Agency (DEA).
+Even with the best intentions, dose reduction and changes can lead patients to desperation, and even suicide.
+In 2016, 12,101 people in the United States died from unintentional drug overdoses involving prescription opioids.
+This does not differentiate those who succumbed to polypharmacy.

 therapies have their roots in Eastern Medicine such as acupuncture and reflexology; others in nature like Cannabinoid (CBD) Oil.
 Nonpharmacological interventions do not have the side effects and addiction risks commonly associated with medications.
-Listening to music triggers a well-defined neurochemical response creating both positive and negative emotions through endogenous opioids within the brain.
-The chemical pathways used in music therapy are the same reward pathways as food, drug and sexual pleasure.
-Pain relief occurs with the release of endorphins, changes in catecholamine levels or distraction via memories the music elicits.
-Listening to and performing music modifies levels of serotonin, epinephrine, dopamine, oxytocin, and prolactin; and activates the nucleus accumbens, the anticipatory pleasure network, according to several studies.
-Music’s simplicity and basic ability to ‘help with pain’ make it the perfect adjunct to any pain medication regimen.
+Listening to music triggers a well-defined neurochemical response, creating positive and negative emotions through endogenous opioids within the brain.

-Anesthesiology and surgical studies found similar effects on vital signs as well as lower complaints of, and interventions for, pain post operatively when music is played during surgical procedures.
+They also found a significant decrease and control in respiratory rate, breaths per minute, heart rate, as well as self-reported pain and anxiety levels.
+Anesthesiology and surgical studies found similar effects on vital signs as well as lower complaints of, and interventions for, pain post-operatively when music is played during surgical procedures.
 The most clinically significant results were found in those who underwent local anesthesia procedures.
-The non-pharmacological benefits of music were noted in pediatric patients who listened to 30 minutes of Rihanna, Taylor Swift and other singers of their choosing giving them a significant reduction in pain after major surgery.
-Strategies such as music therapy allow for safer options for pain management in the hospitalized patient, especially since many of them are left with poor pain control due to fears of post administration complications.
+The non-pharmacological benefits of music were noted in pediatric patients who listened to 30 minutes of Rihanna, Taylor Swift, and other singers of their choice giving them a significant reduction in pain after major surgery.
+As a result, strategies such as music therapy allow for safer options for pain management in hospitalized patients, especially since many of them are left with poor pain control due to fears of post-administration complications.

 Beck, S.L.
 The therapeutic use of music for cancer-related pain.
 Oncol Nurs Forum.
 1991 Nov-Dec;18(8):1327-37.

 Centers for Disease Control and Prevention.
-2018 Annual Surveillance Report of Drug-Related Risks and Outcomes — United States.
-Surveillance Special Report.
-Centers for Disease Control and Prevention, U.S. Department of Health and Human Services.
-Published August 31, 2018.
-Accessed [7/20/19] from https://www.cdc.gov/drugoverdose/pdf/pubs/2018-cdc-drug-surveillance-report.pdf
+2018 Annual Surveillance Report of Drug-Related Risks and Outcomes — United

-Golino, A., Leone, R., Gollenberg, A., Christopher, C., Stanger, D., and Davis, T., et al. Impact of an Active Music Therapy Intervention on Intensive Care Patients.
-American Journal of Critical Care; January 2019 vol. 28 no. 1 48-55. https://www.aacn.org/education/publications/ajcc/28/1/0048-innovative-approaches-impact-of-an-active-music-therapy-intervention-on-intensive-care-patients?sc_camp=4EBEDCB9869C41A2A97318868B1C7CDC&_zs=FgTSX&_zl=UilT1
+Golino, A., Leone, R., Gollenberg, A., Christopher, C., Stanger, D., and Davis, T., et al. Impact of an Active Music Therapy

 Holden, R. and Holden, J. Music: a better alternative than pain?
 British Journal of General Practice 2013; 63 (615): 536.
 DOI:

 Mallik, A. et al. Anhedonia to music and mu-opioids: Evidence from the administration of naltrexone.
 Sci.
 Rep. 7, 41952; doi:

-Martin-Saavedraa, J.S., Vergara-MendezbIván, L.D., Pradilla, I., Vélez-van-Meerbekeb, A., and Talero-Gutiérrezb, C. Standardizing music characteristics for the management of pain: A systematic review and meta-analysis of clinical trials.
-Complementary Therapies in Medicine.
-Volume 41, December 2018, Pages 81-89. https://doi.org/10.1016/j.ctim.2018.07.008
+Standardizing music characteristics for the management of pain: A systematic review and meta-analysis of clinical trials.

 Northwestern University.
 "Rihanna's music eases kids' pain after surgery."
 ScienceDaily, 8 January 2015.